Lodgepole pine forest - licensed under Creative Commons Wikicommons/U.S. Forest Service - Pacific Northwest Region

-The lodgepole pine - or Pinus contorta var. latifolia - is an inland variety of the American shore pine.
-Its straight stem was used by Native Americans for the central supporting pole of their lodges or wigwams.
+The lodgepole pine, or Pinus contorta var. latifolia, is an inland variety of the American shore pine.
+Its straight stem was used by Native Americans for the central support pole of their lodges or wigwams.

-The tree was introduced to Britain in 1855 and its remarkable tolerance to poor soil helped it quickly win favour as a timber crop in the north of Britain.
+The tree was introduced to Britain in 1855.
+Its remarkable tolerance to poor soil helped it quickly win favour as a timber crop in the north of Britain.

 Facts and stats